 1. Commercial bakers

 Also known as production bakers, these individuals work in industrial scale facilities that produce breads, pastries, and other baked products.
 These facilities function using high-volume mixing machines and industrial ovens.
-Other equipment may include conveyor belts and sugaring spraying machines which may be automated, to mass-produce standardized baked goods.
+Other cake baking equipment may include conveyor belts and sugaring spraying machines which may be automated, to mass-produce standardized baked goods.
 The whole process of commercial baking is tightly controlled and follows strict procedures, so commercial bakers do not get to experiment like their retail counterparts.

 Here’s a little peak into the workstation of a professional baker, in this video Bread and pastry baking on a professional deck and rack oven.